SAFE2 Hits Market Cap of $12.45 Million (SAFE2)

-SAFE2 (CURRENCY:SAFE2) traded flat against the US dollar during the 24-hour period ending at 0:00 AM ET on February 12th.
-One SAFE2 coin can now be bought for about $236.23 or 0.01385238 BTC on cryptocurrency exchanges.
-Over the last week, SAFE2 has traded flat against the US dollar.
-SAFE2 has a total market cap of $12.45 million and $2,498.00 worth of SAFE2 was traded on exchanges in the last 24 hours.
+SAFE2 (CURRENCY:SAFE2) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on February 16th.
+SAFE2 has a total market capitalization of $12.45 million and $2,498.00 worth of SAFE2 was traded on exchanges in the last day.
+During the last week, SAFE2 has traded flat against the U.S. dollar.
+One SAFE2 coin can currently be purchased for about $236.23 or 0.01385238 BTC on major cryptocurrency exchanges.

 - stETH (Lido) (STETH) traded flat against the dollar and now trades at $3,479.19 or 0.06807369 BTC.